emqx/emqx-docs/en_US/faq/faq.md

 ## What's a WebSocket?
-When to use a Websocket to connect to EMQX?
+When to Use a Websocket to Connect to EMQX?

 **Tags:** [*WebSocket*](tags.md#websocket)

 WebSocket is a full-duplex communication protocol with an API supported by modern web browsers.
-A user can use the WebSocket API to create a dual direction communication channel between a web browser and a server.
+A user can use the WebSocket API to create a dual-direction communication channel between a web browser and a server.
 Through a WebSocket, the server can push messages to the web browser.
 EMQX provides support for WebSocket.
 This means that users can publish to MQTT topics and subscribe to MQTT topics from browsers.

-## What's a shared subscription, and when is it useful?
+## What's a Shared Subscription, and When Is It Useful?

 **Tags:** [*Shared Subscription*](tags.md#shared-subscription)  [*Pub/Sub*](tags.md#pub-sub)